Getting Started

 Step 4: User Account Request Approval: Once your request has been submitted, you will receive a confirmation email from JIRA with your support number.

-IV.
 Troubleshooting Tips:

-If you encounter any errors during registration, ensure that you've entered all required information correctly.?
+If you encounter any errors during registration, ensure that you've entered all required information correctly.
 If you don't receive the verification email, check your spam or junk folder.

 Log In for the First Time